jin2001-2001/dist_research/pippy_change/pipelining_source_code/README.md

 # Pipeline Parallelism for PyTorch

-`torch.distributed.pipelining` is a package for implementing pipeline parallelism on your model.
+`pipelining_source_code` is a package for implementing pipeline parallelism on your model.

 Our documentation is available [here](https://pytorch.org/docs/main/distributed.pipelining.html).